theramiyer/blog/content/posts/2019/2019-06-10-are-government-freebies-bad.md

 Some local transport authorities subsidise travel, thereby encouraging the public to use public transport.
 This may not be true in Bangalore, but in most other cities, there is real subsidy in public transport.
 In Chennai, you pay a mere ₹10 to travel from one end of the city to another by the suburban train.
 Technically, you are paying a little for the operating cost with this amount---say, the electrical energy used.
 The rest of the cost (coaches, railway tracks, electricity line, etc.) is borne by the Indian Railways.
 The Indian Railways get a quota allocated from the yearly budget.

-We collectively contribute to building and maintaining this infrastructure in the form of taxes---income tax, <span class='small-caps'>GST</span>, etc.
+We collectively contribute to building and maintaining this infrastructure in the form of taxes---income tax, {{< smallcaps "GST" >}}, etc.

 ### The socialistic aspect